Ventus218/sleep-detection-and-safety-pull-over/README.md

 2. If the line is not continous throughout all the X meters we assume there is a nearby entry or exit -> NOT SAFE
 3. Now that we have a solid white line we ensure there is enough space for the vehicle to pull over (the emergency lane is wide enough).
-4. We consider all the sensed points on the other side of the white line and then we only consider points which distance from the line (the sensor can give us 3D coorinates of the line) is about the width of the vehicle (a bit more).
+4. We consider all the sensed points on the other side of the white line and then we only consider points which distance from the line (the sensor can give us 3D coordinates of the line) is about the width of the vehicle (a bit more).
 5. We measure the height of each considered point from the ground (approximating it with a plane).
 6. If there are multiple points which distance from the plane is relevantly high, we then assume that there is some obstacle in the emergency lane -> NOT SAFE.